 Like all laws and government regulations, OSHA’s standards sometimes change and sometimes new interpretations are handed down.
-OSHA updates its website regularly and you can find news releases about announcements that OSHA has in the corresponding section of its site, which you can search by year or by category.
-You can also sign up for the OSHA newsletter to be informed of changes.
+OSHA updates its website regularly.
+Updates are announced via news release post and email newsletter, and you can search past updates by year or by category.

 Inspections & Enforcement

 The main way OSHA enforces regulations is with inspections performed by compliance safety and health officers who are experienced, well-trained industrial hygienists and safety professionals.